 Variations of Citadis’ tram family

-The Citadis family comprises of more than seven versions.
+The Citadis family comprises more than seven versions.

 The Citadis 100, 301 and 401 types are the partial low-floor trams running in Poland, Orléans and Montpellier.

 Citadis 301 and 401 run in Dublin as well.
-The length of the trams used in each of these cities is, however, different.
+However, the length of the trams used in each of these cities is different.

 It is customised and has an integrated brake control with a sensor system that needs to be pressed every 30 seconds.
 If the action is not performed, then the tram comes to a halt.

 Citadis was introduced as Regio-Citadis in Germany.
-It is built on a tram-train concept which allows the trams to run even on rail-tracks.
-Regio-Citadis has a dual power engine that can run on both diesel and 600v DC.
-A hybrid version of Regio-Citadis operates on non-electrified lines too.
+It is built on a tram-train concept, which allows the trams to run even on rail tracks.
+Regio-Citadis has a dual-power engine that can run on both diesel and 600v DC and a hybrid version of Regio-Citadis operates on non-electrified lines also.

 Citadis-Dualis is a variant of Regio-Citadis.
-It is designed to run at a top speed of 100km/h.
-It has more spacious interiors with modern designs and layout.
+It is designed to run at a top speed of 100km/h and has more spacious interiors with modern designs and layouts.

 Orders and deliveries

-It will be designed based on the already existing fleet of 73 trams currently operated by Sytral.
-The trams will operate on the new T3 line which connects Part-Dieu Villette.
+The new trams are 43m long and capable of carrying 400 passengers.
+They are designed based on the already existing fleet of 73 trams currently operated by SYTRAL.
+The trams operate on the new T3 line, which connects Part-Dieu Villette to Meyzieu.

-In June 2011, the metropolitan authority of Greater Bordeaux placed a €80m order for the supply of high-capacity Citadis trams.
-The contract also includes an option for additional five to 30 tram sets.
-The trams are expected to be delivered by 2013.
+In June 2011, the metropolitan authority of Greater Bordeaux placed a €80m ($115m) order for the supply of high-capacity Citadis trams.
+The contract included an option for additional five to 30 tram sets.
+The trams were delivered in April 2013.

 In February 2011, Alstom delivered the last tram to the railway procurement authority of Dublin.
 The order was placed in 2007 for the supply of 18 additional trams to serve Luas light rail extension in Dublin.
 Dublin now has a total fleet of 66 Citadis trams.

-One of the major orders received was in 2007 from the French railway operator SNCF for supply of 200 Citadis-Dualis tram-trains.
+One of the major orders received was in 2007 from the French railway operator SNCF for the supply of 200 Citadis-Dualis tram trains.